rachid1982fsb/Mod-2-Project-BuyOrSellApp/README.md

     	 Listing can be edited.
     	 The status of listing can be switch between  active & inactive.
     	 Sold & inactive items removed from the list of products.
+# Contributing
+   Contributions are welcome.
+Feel free to open a pull request or branch from this project.
 # License
 https://opensource.org/licenses/MIT